-Killings: Pro-democracy Group Petitions ICC | Leadership Newspaper
+Killings: Pro-Democracy Group Petitions ICC | Leadership Newspaper

 NEWS

-Worried by the recent killings in the country in the last four years, a Pro-democracy group under the auspices of Democracy Vanguard of Nigerians in Diaspora (DVND) has petitioned the International Criminal Court (ICC).
+Worried by the killings in the country, a pro-democracy group under the aegis of Democracy Vanguard of Nigerians in Diaspora (DVND) has petitioned the International Criminal Court (ICC).

 “Having concluded that some of the alleged crimes committed in the Nigeria situation fall within subject-matter jurisdiction of the ICC, the Office of the Special Prosecutor is vehemently urged to carry independent investigation of constant killings with a view to trying and punishing the culprits.